sjzeil/automat/docs/src/jbake/content/index.md

 title=Automat Formal Language Editor type=page
-tags=directory
 status=published
 ~~~~~~
 # Description

-A JS-based editor for constructing automata, grammars, and regular
+A Javascript-based editor for constructing and evaluating automata, grammars, and regular expressions.
-expressions.

-Automat will require no access to local storage, but will allow saving
-and transmission of automata via encoded URLs.
-It should be
-compatible with restricted or locked-down browsers when
+Automat requires no access to local storage, but will allow saving and transmission of automata via encoded URLs.
+It should be compatible with restricted or locked-down browsers when administering tests.
-administering tests.

 # Documentation